Workforce Development - Be Part of the Solution

 According to a survey of Associated Builders and Contractors’ (ABC) members, 75 percent of respondents’ companies are experiencing a shortage of willing and qualified craft professionals.
-These results support the findings of the Construction Labor Market Analyzers’ 20/20 Foresight Report, which shows there will be a nationwide shortage of nearly 2 million skilled craft workers by 2017.
+These results support the findings of the Construction Labor Market Analyzers’ 20/20 Foresight Report, which shows there will be a nationwide shortage of nearly 1 million workers by 2023.

 highlights the desperate need for tradespeople and the potential for students and recent graduates to pursue a lucrative career—DEBT FREE

 According to most recent numbers

 , Oregon has a current deficit of 6,027 Sprinkler Fitters, 2,786 Sheet Metal Workers, and 1,032 HVAC Technicians.
 ABC has member companies hiring new apprentices RIGHT NOW for these positions--no experience necessary

 Many in the industry are doing what they can to help close that gap, including the ABC Pacific Northwest Chapter.
 The ABC Workforce Committee launched a campaign this year to provide student, parents and educators with information and resources about the exciting career opportunities in the construction industry.

 In 2019, ABC PNW hosted more than 400 high school students to attend the Craft Championships.
 Students witnessed a live skills competition in HVAC and Sheet Metal.
 They got to see and talk to people within the construction industry about what a career in the field could be like.
 It is an incredible celebration of the industry.

 If you or someone you know is interested in becoming a trades person, please contact Kimberly Farris to ask about our apprenticeship program.